You have done the work alone for too long.

 Use Wispr Flow.
 Speak this answer.

 A friend who occasionally gives advice is not a coach.
 A colleague who collaborates is not a coach.
 A spouse who supports is not a coach.
 A coach is a structured relationship with regular cadence, clear focus, and accountability mechanisms.
-The relationship has to function as coaching, not merely include conversations.

 Coaching down is the same standard.
 A list of mentees with whom you grab coffee twice a year is not coaching.
 Real coaching is regular meetings, clear focus, accountability, structural support for the other person's development.